rx-angular/rx-angular/apps/docs/docs/state/tutorials/passing-observables-directly.md

 If we compare the number of change detections with the above example where we passed the single values we save 1 rendering per emission.
 In a real life application only a view of those changes at the right place gives a big impact in performance.

+#### Be careful, passing an Observable as Input does not come without risks
+If you override the initial reference with a new Observable, the initial Observable is still connected to state and emissisions of this Observable will still affect state and eventually leading to unexpected changes in your component's view.

+As a best practice only pass Observables as Inputs, if the reference is not changing.

 ```typescript
 @Component({
   selector: 'parent',